 “Just being cautious,” Alcian said.
 “We usually do business with Captain Wallace.
 We’ve never heard of you before.
 It’s possible he asked you take this run for him… it’s also possible you’re pirates, you took his cargo, and are now trying to figure out whether we’re worth going after as well.”

 It wasn’t an unreasonable concern.
-Fringe worlds weren’t formally part of any particular government; this made them attractive targets.
+Most fringe worlds weren’t formally part of any particular government; the ones that were had to fend for themselves until the governments found a reason to care about them, making it an association in name only.
+This made them attractive targets.
 If they hadn’t discovered the ambush beforehand Grif might have found it plausible.

-Alcian looked at the three of them of them frowned.
+Alcian looked at the three of them of them and frowned.
 “Where is the cargo?”

 “On my ship,” Grif said.